WICG/EventListenerOptions/explainer.md

    * One option here is to do delegation separately for passive and non-passive listeners (as if they were different event types entirely).
    * It's also possible to leverage `touch-action` as above (treating Touch Events as you would [Pointer Events](https://w3c.github.io/pointerevents/).

-## Measuring the perceived benefit
+## Debugging and measuring the benefit

-A big part of the reason that this issue hasn't already been addressed is that browsers lack good tooling for understanding the performance impact of this problem.
-The Chrome team is working on a proposal for both a [PerformanceTimeline API](https://code.google.com/p/chromium/issues/detail?id=543598) and a [DevTools feature](https://code.google.com/p/chromium/issues/detail?id=520659) to help web developers get better visibility into this problem today.
-Until then it's also posible to [monitor event timestamps](http://rbyers.net/scroll-latency.html) to measure scroll jank in the wild, and use [chromium's tracing system](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) to look at the InputLatency records for scrolling when debugging.
+See [this video](https://www.youtube.com/watch?v=6-D_3yx_KVI) for tips on how to use Chrome dev-tools features to identify listeners that are blocking scrolling.
+You can [monitor event timestamps](http://rbyers.net/scroll-latency.html) to measure scroll jank in the wild, and use [chromium's tracing system](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) to look at the InputLatency records for scrolling when debugging.

+The Chrome team is working on a proposal for both a [PerformanceTimeline API](https://code.google.com/p/chromium/issues/detail?id=543598) and more [DevTools features](https://code.google.com/p/chromium/issues/detail?id=520659) to help web developers get better visibility into this problem today.

 ## Reducing and breaking up long-running JS is still critical